 As it was a Sunday morning, I had to get creative with my itinerary for the day.
 Tonga comes to a screeching halt at midnight on Saturday night and stays that way for 24 hours.
 Tongan law dictates that Sunday is a day of rest and it is against the law to work.
 There are no flights in or out, shops and restaurants are closed and the streets of Nuku’alofa (the main town) are deserted.

 There are, however, a few exceptions.
 Hotels are allowed to cater to their guests and the law only applies to the main island leaving the offshore islands free to carry on as usual.

 In my advance research on Tonga, I’d discovered that the two best things to do on a Sunday were to attend church with the locals and head to one of the offshore islands for lunch and snorkeling.
 Luckily, on our ride from the airport the night before, Pina was kind enough to invite me to church with her family – I gratefully accepted.

 So, after breakfast, Pina picked me up and we were on our way.
 Though the entire service was in Tongan, it was thoroughly enjoyable – especially the music from the choir.
 I’d heard that Tongans were well-known for their musical talents but, seriously, you would have thought they were all professional sopranos.

 After church I caught a ride into town from Vini, Pina’s brother, to take the boat out to Pangaimotu Island.
-On the way we picked up Vini’s wife and aunt who were also headed to the wharf for a memorial service for a tragic ferry accident that occurred one year ago.
+On the way we picked up Vini’s wife and aunt who were also headed to the wharf for a memorial service for the anniversary of a tragic ferry accident.